Can you vibe-code an online marketplace?

 So all the fixing and refixing bugs would only slow me down on what actually counts: getting my business live in front of real people so I can start growing, iterating, and building my competitive moat.

-Finding all the bugs in the basic marketplace logic I first assumed to be working well leads to another, potentially even more severe conclusion: that even if I got my vibe-coded marketplace to a state where I can reliably launch it, I wouldn’t be able to feel confident that I can also reliably run it.
+Finding all the bugs in the basic marketplace logic that I first assumed to be working well leads to another, potentially even more severe conclusion: that even if I got my vibe-coded marketplace to a state where I can reliably launch it, I wouldn’t be able to feel confident that I can also reliably run it.

 The reality is that vibe coding has made building software cheaper, but not maintaining it.
 The cost of maintaining software, which is where most of the work and money go in any serious application, hasn't decreased, or at least not as radically.
-You could even argue that it's higher, because the AI has made architectural decisions you weren't consulted on, don't fully understand, and might not even agree with if you could see them.
+You could even argue that it's higher, because the AI tool has made architectural decisions you weren't consulted on, don't fully understand, and might not even agree with if you could see them.

 This comes down to three things: security, adaptability, and performance.